GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **At Higher Tiers**: These benefits are noted above.

 **Critical Failure**: You receive 1d4 points of spell sickness as things don't quite seem right.
-This die is icreased by one step for each tier beyond minimum it was cast, if applicable.
+This die is increased by one step for each tier beyond minimum it was cast, if applicable.

 #### Swift Bolt